-1.3 National Legislation
+1.4 National Legislation

-In all of their activities, KONGSBERG's suppliers must operate in full compliance with the legislation, rules and regulations of the countries in which they operate.
+In all of their activities, KONGSBERG's suppliers must operate in full compliance with the legislation, rules including, but not limited to the International Bill of Human Rights, the International Labour Organisation (ILO) Declaration on Fundamental Principles and Rights at Work, applicable standards of humanitarian law, the United Nations Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises. and regulations of the countries in which they operate.
 Where national law and the Principles differ, suppliers shall follow the higher standard.
 Such instances where the Principles and legislation does differ this shall be reported to KONGSBERG without delay.
 Where suppliers deviate from the higher standard, they shall seek a written exception from KONGBSERG.